John Abbott College: Hochelaga building

 The Hochelaga building houses classrooms for a variety of courses, including history, economics, political science, humanities, philosophy, religion, psychology and sociology, as well as program-specific courses for business administration, commerce, correctional intervention, information and library technologies, and police technology programs.

-The building was given the native name for the city of Montreal, in honour of Canada's Indigenous people.
+The building was named after a lost Iroquoian village visited by Jaques Cartier in 1534, which carried the same name, in honour of Canada's Indigenous people.

 Penfield building

 The Penfield building houses classrooms for English, creative arts, French, foreign language and geography courses.
-It also houses a number of professional programs, including the computer science, engineering technologies, Paramedic care and publication design and hypermedia technology.
+It also houses a number of professional programs, including the computer science, engineering technologies, Paramedic Program and publication design and hypermedia technology.

 The building houses an auditorium, as well as the offices of the Student Union (SUJAC) and the John Abbott College Faculty Association (JACFA).
 The Pedagogical Computer Centre (PCC) is located on the third floor of the building, home to labs with the necessary materials to conduct courses requiring student computer use.

 The building is named after Dr. Wilder Graves Penfield, a famous American-born Canadian neurosurgeon.

 Anne-Marie Edward Science building

 Opened in 2012, the Anne-Marie Edward Science Building is the location of the Science and Health Technologies departments.
 It is located between Herzberg and Stewart buildings.
 The AME building is distinctly modern when compared to the rest of the campus.
 By comparison, Herzberg has a total of 5 floors, including the basement, while AME has a total of 6 floors.
 The building contains 33 laboratories and 11 classrooms, along with over 50 staff offices.
-The building is solely reserved for the school's biology, biopharmaceutical, chemistry, nursing, physics, and prehospital emergency care departments.
+The building is solely reserved for the school's biology, biopharmaceutical, chemistry, nursing, physics, and paramedic departments.
 The building's name commemorates Polytechnique victim and John Abbott College alumna Anne-Marie Edward.